The Qwaser of Stigmata

 The Qwaser of Stigmata (聖痕のクェイサー, Seikon no Kueisā) is a Japanese manga series written by Hiroyuki Yoshino and illustrated by Kenetsu Satō.
-The series is notable for its violence, fan service, and the use of milk-like vital energy coming from women's breasts (referred to as Soma) as a central plot device.
-The manga series was published in Japan in the manga magazine Champion Red from 2006 to 2016, and the chapters collected into 24 tankōbon volumes.
-A 24-episode anime television series was produced with the same title as the manga series and broadcast in Japan on Biglobe in 2010.
-An OVA adaptation titled The Qwaser of Stigmata: Portrait of the Empress (聖痕のクェイサー: 女帝の肖像, Seikon no Kweisā: Jotei no Shōzō) was also produced and released on DVD with the manga series volume 10.
-A 12-episode second season was produced with the title The Qwaser of Stigmata II (聖痕のクェイサー II, Seikon no Kweisā Tsū) and was broadcast in Japan between April and June, 2011.
+It was serialized in Akita Shoten's manga magazine Champion Red from August 2006 to July 2016, with its chapters collected into 24 tankōbon volumes.
+A 24-episode anime television series was broadcast from January to June 2010.
+An original video animation (OVA), titled The Qwaser of Stigmata: Portrait of the Empress, was released in October 2010.
+A 12-episode second season was broadcast from April to June, 2011.

-Sentai Filmworks licensed both seasons and the OVA for digital distribution and home video release in North America, releasing English subtitled DVD sets in 2012 and 2013.
+Sentai Filmworks licensed both seasons and the OVA for English release in North America, releasing English subtitled DVD sets in 2012 and 2013.

 Plot

 The story chronicles the school lives of Mafuyu Oribe and Tomo Yamanobe at the Japanese Eastern Orthodox school St. Mihailov Academy, where they have endured persecution and isolation from other students led by the daughter of the current dean, Miyuri Tsujidou. and her second-in-command Hana Katsuragi.
 Mafuyu and Tomo's lives take a drastic turn when they nurse the silver-haired Russian-born Alexander "Sasha" Nikolaevich Hell back to health upon encountering him unconscious one day during their commute home.

 Almost immediately, Sasha begins to repay Mafuyu and Tomo's kindness as he repels their tormentors; however, this does not change Sasha's background as a throw-away Qwaser from the Adepts, and that the Adepts have no qualms about making an absolute war zone of the academy in order to acquire the Theotokos of Tsarytsin from Athos, who wishes to keep the icon's existence a secret from the world.

 Media

 Manga

-The manga is written by Hiroyuki Yoshino and illustrated by Kenetsu Satō.
-The Qwaser of Stigmata was serialized by Akita Shoten in Champion Red magazine and the chapters collected in tankōbon.
-The first volume was released on December 20, 2006.
-The series ended on July 9, 2016, and was collected into 24 volumes.
+Written by Hiroyuki Yoshino and illustrated by Kenetsu Satō, The Qwaser of Stigmata was serialized in Akita Shoten's manga magazine Champion Red from August 19, 2006, to July 9, 2016.
+Akita Shoten collected its chapters in 24 tankōbon volumes, released from December 20, 2006, to September 20, 2016.

-The manga series has been licensed internationally, translated, and published in several countries outside Japan.
-The series is licensed in France by Kazé, listing the first 14 volumes in their online catalog.
-In Italy the manga series is licensed by J-Pop Edizioni. and Ever Glory Publishing in Taiwan.
-Tokyopop licensed the series for the North American market and published the first four volumes; however, since resuming business in December 2012, the title has not been listed in their online catalog.
+The manga was licensed for English release in North America by Tokyopop; the company only published the first two volumes, which were released on August 10, 2010, and March 8, 2011, respectively.